- What Is A Crankshaft?

 The crankshaft is a mechanical component that converts reciprocating movement into rotational movement.
 It is commonly located within internal combustion engines.

 The crankshaft comprises crank pins, connecting rods, journals, and main bearings.
-Achieving proper alignment and balance of components is crucial for optimal engine performance.
+Proper alignment and balance of components are crucial for optimal engine performance.

 Crankshafts have multiple uses, including applications in pumps, compressors, and various types of machinery.